 Liberty’s founder, Arthur Lasenby Liberty (1843-1917) was the eldest son of Arthur Liberty, draper and lace manufacturer of Nottingham and Chesham, and Rebecca Lasenby.
 Our Arthur was educated in Nottingham (a city famous for its lace), left school at sixteen, worked in a lace warehouse and then found himself working for Farmer & Rogers’ Great Shawl & Cloak Emporium in London’s Regent Street.
 He was put in charge of their oriental business and decided to break out on his own.
 Borrowing £2,000 from his future father-in-law, and with a staff of 3, in 1875 he leased half a shop at 218a Regent Street, calling it the ‘East India House’.
 Within 18 months, Liberty had repaid the loan and leased the other half of the shop.
 He was an instinctive niche retailer; growth was rapid and Liberty’s business became associated with the Arts and Crafts and Art Nouveau movements.
 He was knighted in 1913 and died, a wealthy man, at his home, Lee Manor, Buckinghamshire.

 Inside, Liberty is as unlike every other shop in London as it is on the outside.
 It seems mean-spirited to call it an up-market department store, though that’s sort of what it is, offering homeware, clothing, accessories, beauty products and, of course, haberdashery and fabrics.
 It’s all on 5 floors, which creak alarmingly underfoot and, at the best of times, it seems to me like a cross between a conventional shop and a bazaar, contained within an intimate wooden labyrinth.
 It is invariably busy, but as soon as we’d made our way in for the Christmas visit, it seemed to me that personal safety, let alone personal space, was at risk; the place was heaving.
 I was tempted to enter into the spirit of the season and suggest there was obviously no room, or that a wise man would find someplace else to go; however, there was a kind of majestic inevitability about carrying on – though staying calm was another matter.
-Liberty’s fragrant staff floated across the floors, smiling encouragingly; everyone else had the look of piranhas at snack time.
+Liberty’s fragrant staff floated across the floors, smiling encouragingly; everyone else looked like snarling piranhas at snack time.
 The cacophony of noise blended predominantly English Home County with virtually any other accent you care to think of; but though many of the voices’ owners could have successfully auditioned for the First XV, there appeared to be surprisingly few deliberate injuries.
 Head Office and others of the gentler sex seemed to be perfectly at ease with all of this, picking up things and fingering them absent-mindedly, before moving on in a kind of robotic tackle-proof trance; on the other hand, being only 6 foot tall and a mere 14 stone in weight, I felt slightly intimidated and more than a little confused.
-What I really needed was a Kevlar suit and a ball of string so that I could find my way back outside.
+What I really needed was a Kevlar suit for protection and a ball of string so that I could find my way back outside.

 It must be enormous fun, putting together a Christmas shop – and I think most stores make a pretty good fist of it, actually.
 Liberty London certainly does – the place glittered.
 I gathered from reading some background to a Channel 4 documentary series, ‘Liberty of London’ – which, inexplicably, I kept missing (I think it clashed with basket weaving in Cantonese) – that Liberty London starts planning for the festive season in January and it receives more than a ¼ million visitors from all over the world.
 Apparently, it stocks 100,000 baubles, 3,000 fairies and 1,000 novelty dogs.
 Should you ever be asked, now you know.

-We were barely able to resist the urge to buy an imitation gold framed miniature portrait of Her Majesty the Queen to hang on the Christmas tree at £15.95, or a very practical almost man-sized stuffed toy polar bear for £995 (probably too big for the loft, to be fair).
+We were barely able to resist the urge to buy an imitation gold framed miniature portrait of Her Majesty the Queen to hang on the Christmas tree at £15.95, or a very practical almost man-sized stuffed toy polar bear for £995 (probably too big to store in the loft, to be fair).
 Instead, we settled for a bauble that reminded me of a Fabergé egg.
 On the way down, we had to inspect the world-famous fabrics and womenswear department (and who can blame them?)
 There, I spotted a dress mannequin covered with a bright, floral, design; the absurd price-tag was £1,300 – far too much for a mannequin, I thought.
 And then, I don’t know how, we found ourselves outside in the relative sanity of Regent Street on a late Saturday afternoon in December.

 For much, much, more information, visit Liberty London via their website.
 It will tell you three other interesting facts about the business: